Film Festival Premiere Status Explained: World, International, Country and Regional Premieres

-Your film's premiere status is one of the most strategic and most underestimated decisions in short film distribution.
+Your film's premiere status is one of the most strategic and most underestimated decisions in festival distribution.
 This guide explains every premiere type, when each matters, and how to use them as leverage to maximize your festival run.
+Whether you're distributing a short film or a feature, the logic is the same.

 What Is Premiere Status and Why Does It Matter?